allenheltondev/detect-breaking-changes-action/README.md

   accessToken: <PAT from GitHub>
 ```

+*NOTE - It is recommended to keep your Personal Access Token as a secret in your repository*

 ### Inputs

 * `specFilename` - *Required* - Relative path to the Open API Spec from the root